Germany's Colonial Ambition In the Philippines 1898

 SMS Prinzess Wilhelm

-After the fall of Manila, most of the German ships departed the Philippines; only Prinzess Wilhelm remained on station to protect German nationals in the islands.
-She was replaced by Arcona in October.
-In mid-November, Kaiser ran aground and had to go into drydock for repairs; Diederichs, therefore, made Prinzess Wilhelm his flagship.
-The ship remained in Asia for only a few more months and returned to Europe in July 1899.
+After the fall of Manila, most of the German ships departed the Philippines, leaving only the SMS Prinzess Wilhelm on station to protect German nationals in the islands.
+The Prinzess Wilhelm was replaced by the SMS Arcona in October.
+In mid-November, the SMS Kaiser ran aground and had to go into drydock for repairs.
+As a result, Diederichs made the Prinzess Wilhelm his flagship.
+The ship remained in Asia for only a few more months before returning to Europe in July 1899.

 In celebration of the 40th birthday of Kaiser Wilhelm II, the “Ostasiatische Kreuzergeschwader" (German East Asia Squadron) treated its officers and crew with a sumptuous meal.
 Starter: Asparagus soup, then comes “fish with potato”, “braised ham in burgundy sauce” with sauerkraut, “fried beef tenderloin w/ vegetables, “goose with salad”.
 For dessert, choice of cheese, fruits, and pastries-cakes.
 Of course, coffee.